Nimir

-Nimir is a 2018 Indian Tamil-language comedy drama film directed by Priyadarshan, starring Udhayanidhi Stalin, Namitha Pramod, and P. Samuthirakani.
+Nimir is a 2018 Indian Tamil-language comedy drama film directed by Priyadarshan, starring Udhayanidhi Stalin and Namitha Pramod.
 It is a remake of the 2016 Malayalam-language film Maheshinte Prathikaaram, with changes made to the screenplay to suit the cultural and regional tastes of Tamil audiences.
 The film revolves around a man who, after being beaten up, swears revenge and vows not to wear slippers until he has achieved his goal.
 It was released on 26 January 2018.

 Plot

 "National" Selvam is a small-time photographer who lives with his father "National" Shanmugham.
 They run a digital photography studio in Tenkasi.
 Next to the studio is a flex-board printing shop owned by Selvam's friend Sadha.
 His assistant Vigadakavi designs the flex-boards.
 Selvam is in a relationship with Shenbaghavalli, his high school sweetheart.

 Sadha becomes involved in a trivial argument with a loafer in the centre of the town.
 The dispute escalates, but passersby calm them down.
 However, Vigadakavi appears and attacks the man who had argued with Sadha.
 The man, joined by a ruffian Vellaiyappan, jumps on Vigadakavi in retaliation.
 Noticing the commotion, Selvam tries to calm everyone down, but Vellaiyappan, furious at Selvam's authoritative stance, beats him up.
 Shanmugham breaks up the fight.
 Embarrassed, Selvam vows to get back at Vellaiyappan and pledges that he will not wear slippers until he has avenged his humiliation.

 Shenbaghavalli is forced to end her relationship with Selvam, who learns about Vellaiyappan's whereabouts from Vigadakavi and visits the garage where he apparently works as a welder.
 Its owner tells him that Vellaiyappan left for a better job in Dubai.
 Despite Sadha's advice that he should forget the incident, Selvam resolves to wait for Vellaiyappan's return; several weeks later, he enrolls in a kung fu course.